Hackettstown High School: Athletics

 The boys' soccer team won the Group III state championship in 2001 (defeating Hopewell Valley Central High School in the tournament final) and the Group II title in 2014 (vs. Cinnaminson High School).
 The 2001 team finished the season with a 18-6-2 record after winning the Group III title with a 2-0 victory in the championship game played at The College of New Jersey.
 In 2014, the boys' varsity soccer team finished the season with a record of 23-1-1.
 They entered the state tournament with a record of 17-1 and were a three seed.
 In the North II Group II sectional final, Hackettstown beat Garfield High School by a score of 2-1, capturing the North II Group II title.
 They then went on to play Ramsey High School where they were tied 1-1 after regulation and two overtimes; In penalty kicks, Hackettstown won by a score of 4-1.
 In the Group II tournament finals, Hackettstown beat Cinnaminson High School by a score of 3-1 at Kean University, earning the team's first championship since winning the Group III state championship in 2001 and capping a season in which the team broke a total of 8 school records including most goals scored in a season (27), most shutouts posted (8) and fewest losses (1).

 The wrestling team won the North II Group II state sectional championships in 2006 and 2007 The team won the 2007 Skyland Conference Raritan Division championships, the team's first ever conference crown, and went on to win the North II, Group II state sectional championship with a score of 54-6 against West Morris Mendham High School in the tournament final.

 The baseball team won the 2007 North II, Group II state sectional championship, for the first time in 20 years, with a 5-4 win over Cliffside Park High School.
 The Tigers won the Skyland Raritan Conference title in 2009; their first Skyland title in 20 years.
 They won the Northwest Jersey Athletic Conference title in 2010.

-In 2010, the girls' soccer team ended the season with a 19-6 record and winning the North II Group II state sectional championship.
-The championship game was won with 28.6 seconds remaining by a goal scored by Shanon Browne, a senior on the team and was the school's first NJAC Freedom Division championship.
+In 2010, the girls' soccer team ended the season with a 17-8 record and winning the North II Group II state sectional championship.
+The championship game was won with 28.6 seconds remaining in the game and was the school's first NJAC Freedom Division championship.
 For their accomplishment the New Jersey Herald recognized the team as their 2010 Girls' Soccer Team of the Year.